Skip to Main Content

-Despite the financial and professional rewards, a pharmacy degree can be expensive.
-The average student loan debt for graduates, according to the American Association of Colleges of Pharmacy (AACP), is $170,444.
-The median annual income for pharmacists is $128,570, according to the Bureau of Labor Statistics.
+Despite a pharmacy degree’s financial and professional rewards, getting one can be expensive.
+The average student loan debt for graduates, according to the American Association of Colleges of Pharmacy (AACP) in 2023, was $167,711.
+The median annual income for pharmacists is $136,050, according to the Bureau of Labor Statistics.

 If you qualify for student loan forgiveness, costs become much more manageable.
-Whether you’re a new graduate or considering ways to afford pharmacy school, these pharmacist loan forgiveness programs could be worth pursuing.
+Whether you’re a new graduate or considering ways to afford pharmacy school, these pharmacist loan forgiveness programs are worth pursuing.

 Can pharmacists get loan forgiveness?

-Most of these programs forgive only a portion of a student’s loan balance — and often, you have to keep making payments on your loans while you work to qualify.
+Most of these programs forgive only a portion of a student’s loan balance — and often, to qualify, you must keep making loan payments while working.
 In many cases, forgiveness is also limited to federal student loans.
-However, if you’re searching for ways to reduce your balance, one of these programs could be worth considering.

 6 student loan forgiveness programs for pharmacists